manix84/stock-control/README.md

 # stock-control [![Deploy](https://github.com/manix84/stock-control/actions/workflows/pages.yml/badge.svg)](https://github.com/manix84/stock-control/actions/workflows/pages.yml)

-This is a technical test, written in a little over 10 hours (broken up my housework), so some of it might be a little rushed compared to my normal work.
+This is a technical test, written in a little over 10 hours (broken up by housework), so some of it might be a little rushed compared to my normal work.
 If you've any questions, feel free to contact me.

 ## Basic Setup